 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has one item that meets this criterion, contributions made to the pension plan in the 2018 fiscal year.
+The Town has one item that meets this criterion, contributions made to the pension plan in the 2020 fiscal year.
 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Town has several items that meet the criterion for this category- prepaid taxes, property taxes receivable, and deferrals of pension expense that result from the implementation of GASB Statement 68.
+The Town has several items that meet the criterion for this category- prepaid taxes, property taxes receivable, and pension deferrals.